jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Networking/Edge-Shared-Bandwidth.md

 ### Product Overview

 Edge Shared Bandwidth enables multiple edge cloud elastic IP to commonly use one same bandwidth ("Edge Shared Bandwidth" also known as "Shared Bandwidth").
 With one Edge Shared Bandwidth, all edge cloud public IPs under the same node and the same operator can reuse the bandwidth in the Shared Bandwidth when a customer has a large number of businesses on cloud.
-The product offers billing methods of monthly package and pay by configuration.
 Using Shared Bandwidth can save costs for using network bandwidth of enterprises.
+It offers billing methods of monthly package and pay by configuration.

 ### Use Restrictions

-Please note the following use restrictions during use of the Edge Shared Bandwidth.
+Please note the following use restrictions during use of the Edge Shared Bandwidth:

 1. At present, a maximum of 10 edge cloud public IPs for each node are supported in each JD Cloud & AI account.
 If more quotas are required, please [Open Ticket](https://ticket.jdcloud.com/applyorder/submit) to increase quota.<br/>